clarkmcc/go-hubspot/generated/v3/marketing_events_beta/docs/AttendanceSubscriberStateChangesApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiPostMarketingV3MarketingEventsAttendanceExternalEventIdSubscriberStateEmailCreateRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiAttendanceEmailCreateRequest struct via the builder pattern

 Name | Type | Description  | Notes